sr99622/libonvif/README.md

 &nbsp;

 To install Onvif GUI, copy the following command, paste it into a terminal window and press the Enter key.
 The command will download a script and install the program.
 You will be asked to enter a sudo password.
 If you are installing on an Intel platform, the script will ask if you want to install the compute drivers, which are necessary for YOLO analysis on Intel iGPU.
 For detailed information on what the script does, please consult the Notes - Operations section of this document.
+The end result of the script is an icon in the system Applications that can be used to launch the program.

 ```
 wget https://raw.githubusercontent.com/sr99622/libonvif/refs/heads/master/assets/scripts/install-onvif-gui.py && python3 install-onvif-gui.py